Running tests

 React Native Integration Tests using Appium and Emulator

-You need to install and setup WebDriverIO in your project root directory before running CI or tests on Codemagic.
-On your local machine, run the below command and provide input to a series of questions:
+Before running tests in Codemagic, you need to install and setup WebDriverIO in your project root directory.
+Run the following command on your local machine: provide input to a series of questions:

 npx wdio config

-Perform the following changes to configure WebDriverIO to work with Appium and run tests on Android Emulator:
+directory.
+Edit the content of that file as follows to enable WebDriverIO to work with Appium and run tests on Android Emulator:

 exports.config = {